Updated March 31, 2026

 Coverage can vary, but Texas event planners commonly compare general liability, professional liability, commercial auto, and a business owners policy.
 Those options are often used to address bodily injury, property damage, slip and fall, third-party claims, professional errors, and business property needs tied to events and venues.

 Event planner insurance cost in Texas varies by services offered, venue exposure, contract requirements, vehicle use, and coverage limits.
-The average annual premium in the state is shown as $64 to $281 per month, but your quote can differ based on your operations and endorsements.
+Your quote can differ based on your operations, endorsements, and the coverage limits you choose.

 Many Texas venues and clients ask for proof of general liability coverage, a certificate of insurance, and sometimes additional insured wording.
 Some contracts may also look for professional liability for event planners, depending on the services you provide and the venue insurance requirements.